vishvAsa/sanskrit/vyAkaraNam/whitney/22_Chapter_XVIII_FORMATION_OF_COMPOUND_STEMS.md

 b\.
-We have seen above (1283) that it does so even in the case of present and perfect and future participles, although these in combination with a verbal prefix retain their own accent (1085: but there are exceptions, as `avadánt, apaçyánt`, etc. ÇB.); and also in the case of a root-stem, if this be already compounded with another element (1286 b).
+We have seen above (1283) that it does so even in the case of present and perfect and future participles, although these in combination with a verbal prefix retain their own accent (1085: but there are exceptions, as `avadánt, apaśyánt`, etc. śB.); and also in the case of a root-stem, if this be already compounded with another element (1286 b).
 And the same is true of its other combinations.

 c\.
 Thus, with various adjective words:
-`átandra, ádabhra, ádāçuri, ánṛju, ádevayu, átṛṣṇaj, átavyāṅs, ánāmin, ádvayāvin, ápracetas, ánapatyavant, ánupadasvant, ápramāyuka, ámamri, áprajajñi, ávidīdhayu, ánagnidagdha, ákāmakarçana, ápaçcāddaghvan`.
+`átandra, ádabhra, ádāśuri, ánṛju, ádevayu, átṛṣṇaj, átavyāṅs, ánāmin, ádvayāvin, ápracetas, ánapatyavant, ánupadasvant, ápramāyuka, ámamri, áprajajñi, ávidīdhayu, ánagnidagdha, ákāmakarśana, ápaścāddaghvan`.
 Further, with nouns,
-`ápati, ákumāra, ábrāhmaṇa, ávidyā, āçraddhā, ávrātya`.
+`ápati, ákumāra, ábrāhmaṇa, ávidyā, āśraddhā, ávrātya`.

 d\.
 But there are a number of exceptions, in which the accent is on the final syllable, without regard to the original accentuation of the final
 member: thus, for example,
-`acitrá, açrīrá, aviprá, ayajñiyá, anāsmāká, asthūrí, anāçú, ajarayú, anāmayitnú`;
+`acitrá, aśrīrá, aviprá, ayajñiyá, anāsmāká, asthūrí, anāśú, ajarayú, anāmayitnú`;
 and in `amítra` *enemy*, and `avī́ra` *unmanly*, there is a retraction of the accent from the final syllable of the final member to its penult.